Angkor Borei and Phnom Da: Cemetery

 Vat Komnou cemetery is also a notable feature which was excavated and found to contain roughly 60 bodies ranging from 200 BC - AD 400.
 Out of these bodies, 25 were children below 19, 36 were adults, and the remaining were elders.
 Males were found to be more than twice as common as females, many of which had stress fractures in their lower backs suggesting some sort of heavy labor.
 An analysis of the bones implies a lack of starvation and extreme stress.
 The teeth themselves lack common features associated with the consumption of sugars and starches.
 The cemetery also contained some objects, including beads that are believed to have originated from India.

+Stephen A. Murphy takes the cemetery evidence to indicate settlement at Angkor Borei from about 500 BCE, and pre-Angkorian Khmer culture to have begun there by the 4th or 5th century CE at the latest.
+A pottery style named after the cemetery, current from about 200 BCE to 300 CE, shares many features with the ware Bennet Bronson excavated at Chan Sen in central Thailand and called Funan-style.

 Phnom Da

 The Phnom Da is a granite outcrop and a historic site about 3 kilometers southeast from Angkor Borei.
 It is notable for the oldest surviving temples, Khmer and Sanskrit inscriptions as a source, as well as perhaps the earliest Cambodian stone statues, based on the epigraphical evidence, iconography, and style, in Cambodia.